mth/yeti/doc/reference.rst

-No exception declarations are supported for the Java class methods defined in the Yeti code, and any method can throw any exception (it violates the Java language semantics, but is valid for the underlaying JVM).
+No exception declarations are supported for the Java class methods defined in the Yeti code, and any method can throw any exception (it violates the Java language semantics, but is valid for the underlying JVM).

 While the method argument types are declared as Java types, the argument bindings have Yeti types and implicit argument casting rules are used to